hashbangcode/drupal-services-talk/src/slides.md

 <!-- _footer: "" -->
 ## Tips For Creating Services

-- Don't use `\Drupal::service()` inside your service classes, use depedency injection instead.
+- Don't use `\Drupal::service()` inside your service classes, use dependency injection instead.
 * Use <strong>SOLID</strong> principles.
 Create small service classes that perform one task.
 * Don't have services with lots of arguments.
 This tends to show that the service is doing too much.
 * Keep constructors as simple as possible.
 Just assign your dependencies to properties.